dmitigr/pgfe/doc/pgfe/README.md

 # [PostgreSQL] C++ driver

-`dmitigr::pgfe` (PostGres FrontEnd, hereinafter referred to as Pgfe) - is a [PostgreSQL] C++ driver.
-The development is focused on easines and robustness of use with performance in mind.
+`dmitigr::pgfe` (PostGres FrontEnd) - is the advanced and feature rich [PostgreSQL] driver written in C++.
+The development is focused on easines and robustness of use with the performance in mind.

-## Upcoming release 2.0

-I'm currently working on Pgfe 2.0.
-The current stage is beta!

 ## Hello, World